home-assistant/developers.home-assistant/docs/add-ons/presentation.md

 ## AppArmor

 In the event an API call returns something you, as a developer were not expecting, access to too many resouces could be a liability for your users.
-As an add-on developer it is your responsibility to ensure your Add-On will not ruin your user's machine, or perform actions that you would never expect.
+As an add-on developer it is your responsibility to ensure your Add-on will not ruin your user's machine, or perform actions that you would never expect.
 That's where AppArmor comes in.
-While your tallents in input validation, handling sensitive data and other defensive programming tactics are not being judged here, AppArmor is your Add-On's second line of defense against malicious API calls, malformed settings or other forms of system hijacking.
+While your tallents in input validation, handling sensitive data and other defensive programming tactics are not being judged here, AppArmor is your Add-on's second line of defense against malicious API calls, malformed settings or other forms of system hijacking.

 By default, AppArmor gives you a certain level of security by restricting some general actions that are deemed inappropriate for a Docker container.
 You can read more about Docker's AppArmor implementation on the [Docker Security page](https://docs.docker.com/engine/security/apparmor/).

 As for the Home Assistant Operating System implementation, you can activate your own custom AppArmor profile by putting a `apparmor.txt` file into your add-on folder.
 Adding your own `apparmor.txt` will load that file as the primary AppArmor profile instead of the default implementation.
-On top of knowing your Add-On will run in a constrained and effective manner, writing your own custom `apparmor.txt` file will earn your Add-On a security point after your Add-On is installed, thus improving your user's confidence and perception of your Add-On.
+On top of knowing your Add-on will run in a constrained and effective manner, writing your own custom `apparmor.txt` file will earn your Add-on a security point after your Add-on is installed, thus improving your user's confidence and perception of your Add-on.

 An apparmor.txt goes in the same folder as your config.json file.
 Below is an example `apparmor.txt`.
 Replace `ADDON_SLUG` with the slug defined in your config.